-- To make the marinade mix together Wattie’s Smoked Hickory Flavoured BBQ Sauce, apple cider vinegar, chillies, brown sugar and garlic.
+To make the marinade, mix together the Wattie’s Smoked Hickory Flavoured BBQ Sauce, apple cider vinegar, chillies, brown sugar and garlic.

-- Remove the pork from the marinade and set the marinade aside.
-Place the pork on a rack in a tray or on a lined hotplate.
+Remove the pork from the marinade and set the marinade aside.
+Place the pork on a wire rack in a tray or on a lined hotplate.
 Close the lid.
 Reduce the temperature to medium–low.
-Use the remaining marinade to glaze the pork every 10 minutes, turning the meat when this is done.
+Glaze the pork with the remaining marinade every 10 minutes, turning the meat when this is done.
 Cook time will depend on the thickness of the meat.
 Pork slices will take longer than spare ribs.
-To test if the meat is cooked, insert a skewer into the thickest part of the meat.
-When the juices run clear the pork is cooked.
-Alternatively use a meat thermometer.
-Alternatively use a meat thermometer.
-When cooked, the pork will have an internal temperature of 75°C. Stand for 10 minutes before serving.
+To test if the pork is cooked, insert a skewer into the thickest part of the meat.
+When the juices run clear, the pork is cooked.
+Allow the pork to rest for 10 minutes before serving.

 If you have a meat thermometer, the cooked pork should have an internal temperature of 75°C.

 Switch it up

 This marinade works well with beef or chicken.

 If using pork slices, serve with rice and your favourite stir-fry vegetables.
 Pork ribs are great on their own but make sure you have plenty of paper towels on hand!